DC conductance and memory in 3D gravity: Anisotropic chiral bosons from a Hamiltonian reduction

 To define the time evolution generator of the system, we consider boundary charges conjugated to the gauge transformations $\varepsilon^\pm=-a^\pm_t$, where $a^\pm_t$ is the leading term of the temporal component $A^\pm_t$.
 By using \eqref{QQ}, we find that \be \delta H=\frac{K}{2\pi}\int dx \langle a^+_t \, \delta a^+_x - a^-_t \, \delta a^-_x \rangle\,. \ee A local expression for the Hamiltonian can be obtained provided the leading terms $a^\pm_t$ fulfill a condition of the form \be a^\pm_t=\frac{\delta \cH_\pm(a^\pm_x)}{\delta a^\pm_x}\,, \ee where $\cH_\pm(a^\pm_x)$ is local functional of $a^\pm_x$.
 However, the choice of the latter functional is not completely arbitrary since time evolution of the system must also preserve the asymptotic behavior of $A^\pm_x$.
 To ensure this condition, one then chooses $a^\pm_t$ to have the same functional form than the allowed gauge parameters $\varepsilon^{\pm}$ \cite{Henneaux:2013dra}.
 For instance, in the case of Brown-Henneaux boundary conditions without chemical potentials \cite{Coussaert:1995zp}, the choice $a^\pm_t=\pm a^\pm_x$ singles out a Hamiltonian that is quadratic in $a^\pm_x$ and produces modes evolving in the $t \pm x$ directions.
 Another possible choice has been considered in \cite{Perez:2016vqo,Cardenas:2021vwo} in connection with integrable systems.
 In that case, the selected functional $\cH_\pm(a^\pm_x)$ is given by AKNS charges and the corresponding Hamiltonian evolution of the modes encompasses the AKNS hierarchy \cite{Ablowitz:1974ry}.

-With the purpose of studying time-dependent perturbations in a family of 2D field theories, we focus on the particular class \be a^\pm_t= \pm v (-1)^{\frac{z-1}{2}} \d^{z-1}_x a^\pm_x + \mu L_0\,, \ee where $z$ is an odd number containing the Brown-Henneaux case for $z=1$, while $v>0$ is a coupling constant with dimensions of $[{\rm length}]^{z-1}$.
-We introduced a non-varying source $\mu(x,t)$ giving an expectation value to $a^\pm_t$.
-The latter is motivated by the AdS/CFT correspondence, where the expectation value of observables in the dual theory are obtained by taking functional derivatives with respect to $\mu$.
-See \cite{Banados:2004nr} for an application in three-dimensional Chern-Simons theory.
+With the purpose of studying time-dependent perturbations in a family of 2D field theories, we focus on the particular class \be a^\pm_t= a_{0}^\pm \pm v (-1)^{\frac{z-1}{2}} \d^{z-1}_x a^\pm_x \,, \ee where $a_{0}^\pm$ are arbitrary functions of $t$ without variation.
+This term has been added in order to guarantee the existence of a non-degenerate background metric field \footnote{ The metric field can be constructed from $ g_{\mu \nu}=\frac{l^2}{2} \mean{(A^+_\mu-A^-_\mu),(A^+_\nu-A^-_\nu)}\,. $ }.
+It is important to stress that the deformation generated by \eqref{integra} produces a field-dependent asymptotic behavior of the lapse and shift functions in the ADM metric formulation \cite{Perez:2016vqo,Cardenas:2021vwo}.

+The dynamical exponent $z$ is an odd number, that can take different values for each copy, while $v>0$ is a coupling constant with dimensions of $[{\rm length}]^{z-1}$.
+In the upcoming section, we will use distinct dynamical exponents $z_{\pm}$ on each Chern-Simons copy.
+Notice that only the particular choice $z_+=z_-$ confers Lifshitz symmetry to the boundary dynamics of the gravitational model.
+In particular, the Brown-Henneaux case is contained in the choice $z_\pm=1$, where the scaling symmetry becomes isotropic.